Last Updated on

 NOTE: Shelter and fire come before increasing visibility because of the rule of three’s.
 You can survive 3 minutes once you lose your mind, 3 hours without shelter, 3 days without water, and 3 weeks without food.
 These are general rules — obviously they are not precise timeframes.

 Your Klean Kanteen should already have 12 ounces of water in it.
 Remember this is your emergency kit so you should have been carrying a bottle of water or water bladder or just be hydrated before leaving home.
 If your Klean Kanteen is empty, find water and follow the proper purification steps.
-Finding water may not be as easy as it sounds.
+Finding water in the wilderness may not be as easy as it sounds.
 And filtering isn’t a requirement, but I highly suggest doing so because the more modern our world becomes, the more human related particles we find in water that can’t be boiled out like pathogens.

 Once you have secured shelter, fire, visibility, and water, take a break.
 A nap can help energy levels and slow dehydration, and the rest time allows you to soak in your surroundings and listen for possible rescuers or random hikers.